Base & Gravel Roads

 A knowledgeable contractor should know two things: how to build the road and how to fix problems.
 The four most common complaints are springtime softness, summer/fall drainage problems, rutting, and dust.
 Although the best time to remedy the first two problems is during initial construction, if your current gravel road is sagging or soggy, we can add a stronger base into your existing road, or redirect water flow.
 If the ridges in the road are slight and erode over time, the road needs to be graded.
 However, if these ruts are deep and occur after a rain or snowstorm, the roadbed is too soft and requires more material.
 As roads get drier, dust is a common nuisance.
 Property owners have two choices in dealing with this problem: drive slower, or have the road treated with a surface stabilizer.

 Our contractors understand gravel road construction, and can give you a passage that is easy to drive on and maintain.
-Call Ultimate Construction for your gravel road construction project today!
+Call Ultimate Construction for your gravel road construction, Demolition Hauling, Sod replacement, inground pool removal, water drainage solution project today!